-1. The insertion of advertisements in a local newspaper and in the London Gazette.
+- 1. The insertion of advertisements in a local newspaper and in the London Gazette.
 This gives formal notice of the death to any creditors, who must then come forward within two months from the date of the advertisements.
 If no claims are made known to the personal representative within this time, the creditors are barred from claiming the debt from you (if you have distributed the estate before the claim is made), although they might be able to claim against the beneficiaries.
 If these advertisements are not made, you would almost certainly be personally liable for any debts, even after final distribution of the estate.
-The advertisement also prevents you from being liable to any beneficiary under the Will about whom you are unaware, i.e. an illegitimate child; again, that beneficiary may be able to claim against the other beneficiaries.

-- 2. The Inheritance (Provision for Family and Dependants) Act 1975.
-Where any person (whether a member of the family or not) claims that he or she has in any way been financially dependent upon the deceased, and feels that the proposed distribution of the estate does not make proper provision for him or her, then a claim can be made against the estate under the Act.
-Such a claim can normally only be made within six months from the date of the grant of representation.
+The advertisement also prevents you from being liable to any beneficiary under the Will about whom you are unaware, i.e. an illegitimate child; again, that beneficiary may be able to claim against the other beneficiaries. - 2.
+The Inheritance (Provision for Family and Dependants) Act 1975.
+Where any person (whether a member of the family or not) claims that he or she has in any way been financially dependent upon the deceased and feels that the proposed distribution of the estate does not make proper provision for him or her, then a claim can be made against the estate under the Act.
+Such a claim can normally only be made within six months from the date of the Grant of Representation.
+The Court will then notify the Personal Representatives or their agents of any claim within three months.
+Any claim should therefore have been made known within ten months from the date of the Grant.
 During that period, however, you as personal representative would remain personally responsible for settling any such successful claim.
-Unless you feel that there is no possibility whatsoever of such a claim being made, we think that you should consider holding up distribution of at least part of the estate until the period has expired should the circumstances demand it. - 3.
-Obtaining bankruptcy searches against all beneficiaries, to ensure that they are not bankrupt.
-The purpose of this is to ensure that you do not distribute assets to a bankrupt, as otherwise a claim would undoubtedly lie against you personally by the trustee in bankruptcy, to whom the asset should have been passed. - 4.
-Obtain a local land charges search from the local authority.
-This is to ascertain whether there are any outstanding local charges against the property, e.g. improvement or other grants, repairs notices or financial charges.
-If such a search is not made to reveal such matters, the personal representative could be personally liable to discharge them.
-If the property is to be sold, the purchaser will make the search.
-Where the personal representative lives at the property, or has intimate knowledge of it, or has been bequeathed it, he or she may feel that such a search is not essential, but in all other cases we advise that the search be made.
+Unless you feel that there is no possibility whatsoever of such a claim being made, we think that you should consider holding up distribution of at least part of the estate until the period has expired should the circumstances demand it.